IQSS/old-miniverse/README.md

 # miniverse

-Used to test dataverse GeoConnect functions.
+Used to test Dataverse GeoConnect functions, specifically workflow and types of API calls that may be needed.

-This purpose is proof-of-concept testing for building a connection between the Dataverse and WorldMap.

-Includes a "Map It" button that sends a fake token associated with a particular file,
+This soley for "proof of concept" and will expand to test how different types of files will interact with GeoConnect.

 ### Requirements